-- In December 2020, The Immigration (Education) Amendment (Expanding Access to English Tuition) Bill was passed in parliament to enact reforms to the AMEP which would broaden the scope of eligibility, by removing time limits and uncapping hours for eligible learners. - The bill is expected to come into effect by the end of March 2021. - How will things change?
-It is expected that demand for Melbourne AMEP volunteers will increase.
+- In December 2020, The Immigration (Education) Amendment (Expanding Access to English Tuition) Bill was passed in parliament to enact reforms to the AMEP which broadened the scope of eligibility, by removing time limits and uncapping hours for eligible learners. - The bill came into effect in March 2021.
+The demand for Melbourne AMEP volunteers has since increased.